ronin-rb/ronin/README.md

 * A toolkit of useful commands.
 * A fully-loaded Ruby REPL.
-* An ecosystem of high-quality security related Ruby libraries, API, and commands.
+* An ecosystem of high-quality security related Ruby libraries, APIs, and commands.

 ### What can you do with Ronin?